ashmitan/ashmitan.github.io/index.md

 ### Healthcare
 - [COVID-19 Data Analysis and Visualization](https://github.com/ashmitan/Data-Analysis-and-Visualization/tree/master/COVID-19%20Analysis)
 <!--img src="images/dummy_thumbnail.jpg?raw=true"/-->

      Technology Used : Python, Microsoft PowerBI , Tableau

 - [Hospital Management System](https://github.com/ashmitan/Hospital-Management-System)

+   Objective: This project aims to develop an application for a hospital in a network having different teams such as Accounts department, OPD, Hospital wards, Blood Bank etc and demonstrates working of different workflows across the teams.

+   Key Features: 1.
+Developed 6 workflow modules across different hospital teams.
+   2. Developed dashboards for doctors, patients and staff who can see their schedule and daily tasks list with reminder facility.
+   3. This application can be easily connected to hospital databases to store and retrieve information.

    Technology Used: Java Swing

 - [Diabetes Prediction using KNN Classifier](https://github.com/ashmitan/Data-Science-Projects/blob/master/ADS_Assignment3.ipynb)